-We have assessed our research and development activities and expenditures to determine which activities and expenditures are likely to be eligible under the R&D Incentive.
-We recognize the amount we expect to be reimbursed for qualified expenses as income at each period end.
+We have assessed our research and development activities and expenditures to determine which activities and expenditures are likely to be eligible under the R&D Incentive.We recognize the amount we expect to be reimbursed for qualified expenses as income at each period end.
 We estimate the refundable tax offset available to us based on available information at the time.
 This estimate is also reviewed by our external tax advisors on an annual basis.

-Other Income (Expense), Net
+Other (Expense) Income, Net

-Other income (expense), net primarily consists of unrealized gains on foreign currency and dividend income earned on money market fund accounts.
+Other (expense) income, net primarily consists of unrealized losses on foreign currency and dividend income earned on money market fund accounts.